IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - **Test the simplified Docker image building process**
    - **Verify that the version marker container works correctly for version checking**
    - **Test the "mark as latest" functionality with different scenarios**
+   - **Test the AWT stripper integration to ensure it correctly removes AWT dependencies**
+   - **Verify that the AWT-stripped binaries work correctly for non-AWT operations**

 2. Make adjustments based on testing results
    - Fix any issues found during testing